 insofar as this leave was taken during the duration of the doctoral candidate’s promotion process;”

-The only issue here is that PhDs have to take initiative themselves to be eligible for an extension.
+An issue here is that PhDs have to take initiative themselves to be eligible for an extension.
 Of course they can only do so when they are aware of this provision.
 In order to ensure that doctoral candidates get what they deserve, PNN will increasingly focus on providing information on labour rights in the upcoming period.

 Doing your PhD does no longer mean that you automatically continue to work in the academic world.
 In fact, a staggering 80% of PhD candidates finds employment outside of academia.
 For this reason PNN started its Professional PhD Program in 2015.
 This program enables PhDs to gain experience in governmental organisations and businesses, while allowing these organisations to experience the (research) skills of PhD candidates.
 In practice not all universities allowed their PhD candidates to do such an internship.
 The new collective labour agreement should make this easier, as it reads: